Pedro Miguel González

-Pedro Miguel González Pinzón (born January 1, 1965) is a leading political figure in Panama who was tried and acquitted of the June 10, 1992, killing of a US Army serviceman, Sgt.
+Pedro Miguel González Pinzón (born January 1, 1965) is a leading political figure in Panama who was tried and acquitted by a Panamian court of the June 10, 1992, killing of a US Army serviceman, Sgt.
 Zak Hernández, and the serious wounding of another, Sgt.
 Ronald T. Marshall.

 In addition to serving as a deputy in the National Assembly, where he represented the province of Veraguas for the ruling Democratic Revolutionary Party (PRD), he served as President of the unicameral National Assembly from September 1, 2007, elected by a vote of 50-26 (defeating his rival Wigberto Quintero of the Nationalist Republican Liberal Movement), until August 31, 2008.

 Early life

 Pedro Miguel González Pinzón was born on January 1, 1965, to Gerardo González Vernaza (1929–2006), a Panamanian politician who served as President of the National Assembly from 1997 to 1999, as well as acting as the head of the PRD party.

 Alleged involvement in Hernandez murder

 On June 10, 1992, United States Army Sgt.
 Zak Hernández-LaPorte and Sgt.
 Ronald T. Marshall were ambushed while driving in their Humvee at an entrance to Albrook Air Base on the outskirts of Panama City.
 A group of gunmen fired at the pair with an AK-47 from a civilian car before making their escape.
 Marshall was seriously injured, while Hernández died from his wounds.
 The murder occurred two-and-a-half years after the US invasion of Panama to depose military ruler Manuel Noriega, and just prior to a visit by US President George H. W. Bush.

-González Pinzón was immediately the prime suspect, and a warrant was issued for his arrest.
+González was immediately the prime suspect, and a warrant was issued for his arrest.
 According to a lawyer for the US Embassy, three witnesses stated he was present at the scene, while others saw him and two accomplices in the stolen car used in the shooting.
 The car was later found on a farm owned by his father.
 The US Federal Bureau of Investigation matched an AK-47 from the attacks was found on the farm as well, while Scotland Yard and the Panamanian police did not find the AK-47 to match the bullets from the shootings.